jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 ![Visual Configure Menu](./screenshots/visualConfigureMenu.JPG)

-6. Most of the Visual Configuration options are self-explantory, such as font sizes.
-The more useful configurations typically live in the `Data labels` section which allow you to modify elements in your visual such as the metric presenation.
+6. Most of the Visual Configuration options are self-explanatory, such as font sizes.
+The more useful configurations typically live in the `Data labels` section which allow you to modify elements in your visual such as the metric presentation.
 Select the `Show metric` checkbox and ensure the `Metric label style` is set to **Value and percent** to show the Total Count and Percentage of findings by *Compliance Status* as shown below.

 ![Pie Chart Data Labels](./screenshots/pieChartLabelMetrics.JPG)